 Dividends are also considered an important component of a stock’s total return.
-Dividend Aristocrats (small group of companies that are part of the S&P 500) have increased dividends for 25 consecutive years.
+Dividend Aristocrats (a small group of companies that are part of the S&P 500) have increased dividends for 25 consecutive years.

 Low Cost of financing:

-Large cap companies have an optimum capital structure (debt to equity ratio) and cash flow yields, as a result large caps often have a lower cost of capital.
-Large caps have an easy access to publically traded debt and equity market, which provides them an advantage over the smaller companies.
+Large-cap companies have an optimum capital structure (debt to equity ratio) and cash flow yields, as a result large caps often have a lower cost of capital.
+Large caps have easy access to the publically traded debt and equity market, which provides them an advantage over the smaller companies.

 In the first decade of the 21st century, the bottom quartile realized an average ROIC of 6.7%, while the top quartile earned an average ROIC of 16.7%.
 The weighted average cost of capital for a typical S&P 500 firm was 8.2% over the same period.

-Large caps are much reasonably priced as compared to mid and small cap.
-Average forward PE ratio of large caps is around 17.5, while that of mid and small cap is around 18.4 and 19.5 respectively.
+Large caps are much reasonably priced as compared to mid and small-cap.
+The average forward PE ratio of large caps is around 17.5, while that of mid and small-cap is around 18.4 and 19.5 respectively.

-Large cap companies stay economically stable for a longer period of time because of their wide and diversified business models.
-They have economies of scale in every aspect either be operations, financing or production.
-They have diversified revenue streams and risk profile, high entry and exit barriers, and brand loyalty.
+Large-cap companies stay economically stable for a longer period of time because of their wide and diversified business models.
+They have economies of scale in every aspect either be operations, financing, or production.
+They have diversified revenue streams and risk profiles, high entry and exit barriers, and brand loyalty.
 Therefore, large caps are well placed in their respective industry where they can best defend against adverse market forces and can influence the market in its favor.

-The free float market capitalization percentage of small cap stocks is quite small due to large promoter shareholding in these companies.
+The free-float market capitalization percentage of small-cap stocks is quite small due to large promoter shareholding in these companies.
 Free float shares are actively traded shares in the market.
 The problem with a small free float is that, if investors want to sell their shares, they may not find buyers in the market for all of their holdings.
-The investor has to wait to sell the shares, during this period the share price may fall and this will affect the return on investment, such situations generally prevail in distressed times.
-Both small and midcap stocks/ funds may be affected by liquidity distress, but the problem can be more severe for small cap stocks.
+The investor has to wait to sell the shares, during this period the share price may fall and this will affect the return on investment, such situations generally prevail in distressing times.
+Both small and midcap stocks/ funds may be affected by liquidity distress, but the problem can be more severe for small-cap stocks.

 While investing in small and midcap stocks/ funds, you should check the risk profile of your entire portfolio.
-Large cap stocks are the most stable, followed by midcap and then small cap stocks.
-A well-constructed mutual fund portfolio comprising of large cap, midcap and small cap funds will have sufficient liquidity to meet your needs and also enable you to ride out uncertainties, so that you can get good returns when market recovers.
-Good financial planning practices suggest that, you should invest in a mix of large cap, midcap and small cap funds to meet your long term investment needs.
-You should consult with your financial advisor or expert, to allocate midcap or small cap funds or both that are suitable for your investment portfolio.
+Large-cap stocks are the most stable, followed by midcap and then small-cap stocks.
+A well-constructed mutual fund portfolio comprising of large-cap, mid-cap, and small-cap funds will have sufficient liquidity to meet your needs and also enable you to ride out uncertainties so that you can get good returns when the market recovers.
+Good financial planning practices suggest that you should invest in a mix of large-cap, midcap, and small-cap funds to meet your long-term investment needs.
+You should consult with your financial advisor or expert, to allocate midcap or small-cap funds or both that is suitable for your investment portfolio.